Eye For Film >> Movies >> Kid-Thing (2012) Film Review

 Kid-Thing is all about kid-think, with David Zellner keeping his main character's child perspective front and centre at all times.
 Ten-year-old Annie is not a particularly nice kid, although that's hardly her fault.
 Living a decidedly free-range lifestyle under the not-at-all-watchful eye of her amiable but downbeat dad Marvin, she spends her days doing the sort of things that lots of children would, if only they could get away with it.

 Zellner initially builds his film less by way of a hard-driven narrative than as a day in the life snapshot, set against the rural backwaters of Texas.
 We watch as Annie gets her day going on a sugar high, eating breakfast with an ice-cream scoop before heading out for a spot of vandalism and shoplifting.
-She may be a tomboy with violent tendencies but there's a sense they are borne out of boredom and frustration rather than particularly malevolent intent.
+She may be a tomboy with violent tendencies but there's a sense they stem from boredom and frustration rather than particularly malevolent intent.
 Marvin (Zellner's brother Nathan, also the cinematographer and producer) is there to provide pizza when required but his fatherly duties don't extend much further than food or shelter - even looking directly at Annie seems a struggle.

 Zellner illustrates Annie's day with the eye-popping candy colours of childhood, from the dayglo lollipop she steals to garish paint gun splashes as she peppers the body of a dead cow.
 They, like Annie, shine out like in crazy contrast against their drab and humdrum surroundings.